Skip to main content Skip to main navigation Skip to search

 Dr Richards was Executive Director of the Australian Industrial Chemical Introduction Scheme (AICIS) and its predecessor the National Industrial Chemical Introduction Scheme (NICNAS) from 2012 – 2020.
 He has held roles on more than 30 technical advisory bodies, including the OECD Chemicals Committee, the Health Policy Advisory Committee on Technology, and Chair of the Radiation Oncology Reform Implementation Committee.

-Professor Derek Muir, Senior Research Scientist, Environment and Climate Change, Government of Canada
+Dr Derek Muir, Senior Research Scientist, Environment and Climate Change, Government of Canada

-Professor Muir is a senior research scientist (Emeritus) and environmental chemist with Environment and Climate Change Canada.
+Dr Muir is a senior research scientist (Emeritus) and environmental chemist with Environment and Climate Change Canada.

-Professor Muir holds adjunct positions in Canada at the School of Environmental Sciences, University of Guelph, and in the Dept of Chemistry at University of Toronto.
-Professor Muir has served on several Canadian and international advisory committees.
+Dr Muir holds adjunct positions in Canada at the School of Environmental Sciences, University of Guelph, and in the Dept of Chemistry at University of Toronto.
+Dr Muir has served on several Canadian and international advisory committees.
 He was awarded the Society of Environmental Toxicology and Chemistry (SETAC) Founder’s Award in 2000 for work on persistent organic pollutants.
 He is a SETAC Fellow and a Fellow of Canada’s national academy, the Royal Society of Canada, and of the Chemical Institute of Canada.

 Dr Jenny Stauber, Chief Research Scientist, CSIRO Land and Water